shivanshdave/2020-432/projects/project2/README.md

 The Project 2 Proposal Google Form is available now at http://bit.ly/432-2020-project2-proposal-form.

-You will need to complete this form by 2020-04-01 at the time specified on the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
-The things you will need in order to complete the form are:
+- You need to complete this form by 2020-04-01 at the time specified on the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
+- The things you will need in order to complete the form are:

 1. A **decision** about whether you are going to work alone or with a partner on Project 2.
 If you are working in a group of 2, exactly one of you will fill out the form.
 There is a question on the form which allows you to tell us who your partner is, if you have one.
 2. A **title** for your Project 2.